Updated Jan 29, 2026

 Parts of Hotel Booking Software

-When you build your hotel booking software with Adalo, you won’t need to use any third-party app-building software to finish.
-Adalo lets you build the major parts of any software, which are:
+When you build your hotel booking software with Adalo, you won't need to use any third-party app-building software to finish.
+The platform lets you build the major parts of any software, which are:

 The backend works closely with your database, sending it info that clients enter on the frontend and dipping into it to deliver data that you or your clients request.

-Adalo provides its own prepackaged database.
-Just like your frontend and backend, you’ll be able to edit and configure it to your unique needs.
+Adalo provides its own prepackaged database with no record caps on paid plans—a significant advantage for hotel booking systems that accumulate reservation history, guest profiles, and transaction records over time.
+Just like your frontend and backend, you'll be able to edit and configure it to your unique needs.
 If you already have a database through a provider such as Airtable, Google Sheets, or Xano, Adalo will let you connect it to your software in just a couple of clicks.

 Hotel Booking Software Building Guide

-As we said earlier, Adalo lets you begin building from one of their premade templates.
-Each template has everything you need to start piecing together your software, such as frontend screens and components, backend commands, and databases.
+You have two paths to begin building.
+The traditional approach uses Adalo's premade templates—each template has everything you need to start piecing together your software, such as frontend screens and components, backend commands, and databases.

 Adalo offers customizable templates that can be adapted for hotel room booking software.
 You can modify templates like the real estate app template to include hotel-specific features such as room availability, bookings, and payments.